Subjects

 Children in year 4 complete the DfE Online Multiplication Check which tests their fluency in multiplication facts up to 12 x 12.
 At Brierley, years 2 to 4 follow a medium-term plan in order to teach, practise and secure times table facts so they are not only ready for the Year 4 assessment, but also to support them while they apply multiplication and division facts across areas of maths.
 Children in years 5 and 6 continue to have regular times table sessions in order to embed and secure these facts.

-Every year group from years 2 to 6 have mental arithmetic sessions each week in addition to maths sessions.
+Every year group from years 2 to 6 have daily mental arithmetic sessions in addition to maths sessions.
 We follow a medium-term plan for each year group with teaching content, however this can also be adapted using the progression grid to fit the needs of the children.

 Science